 - Good to know: The tower can get busy, particularly on weekends.
 Skip the queues by buying your ticket in advance online at www.burjkhalifa.ae.

-This man-made island in the shape of a palm tree, the Palm Jumeirah is where you’ll find many of Dubai’s finest hotels including the iconic Atlantis.
+On your trip to Palm Jumeirah, a man-made island in the shape of a palm tree, is where you’ll find many of Dubai’s finest hotels, including the iconic Atlantis.
 This enormous hotel is also home to Aquaventure Waterpark which boasts the world’s longest water slide as well as another that drops nine stories.
 There is also a huge stretch of child-friendly sand and the chance to go on an underwater safari using sea trek helmets.

 Good to know: A monorail system runs the length of the palm’s ‘trunk’ making it incredibly easy to visit any time of year.